 Translation?
 Don’t waste time spinning your wheels, earning and re-earning the trust and loyalty of the same customers due to bad customer service practices.
-Mix the right customer-centric elements together from the get-go and you’ll have a recipe for gold!
+Mix the correct customer-centric elements together from the get-go and you’ll have a recipe for gold!

 So here’s the reality: no company is infallible.
 Chances are you’re going to deal with your fair share of customer service snafus throughout your career.
 But the beauty of that is every negative can be turned into a positive, given the proper planning, communication, reaction and follow-up.
 Call it Business Alchemy.